maniospas/fairbench-tiny/docs/cli.md

 The fairbench-tiny command line tool is an executable that you can use to efficiently analyse (large) csv files given that the analysed numeric data fit in memory.
-You can find a version from the platform from the main repository page, or build it yourself by cloning this repository and running the following (there are no other dependencies).
+You can find Windows and Linux binaries from the project's latest [release](https://github.com/maniospas/fairbench-tiny/releases/latest).
+Or you can build it yourself by cloning this repository and running the following (there are no other dependencies).

 ```bash